 The Giant Mediterranean Reed provides dramatic architectural interest to the water garden.
 Look closely and you’ll see a little green friend resting on a leaf.

-And when you mix some of these plants together, you'll see why water gardening has become so popular.
-Terrestial gardeners will find a new world of plants to grow and love when they turn an eye to aquatic beauties such as these.
+And when you mix some of these plants together, you’ll see why water gardening has become so popular.
+Terrestrial gardeners will find a new world of plants to grow and love when they turn an eye to aquatic beauties such as these.